kylehanson253/TaskManagementApp/README.md

 - JWT secret is in `appsettings.json` — in production, read from Azure Key Vault or environment variable `JwtSettings__Secret`.

 ---

+## What to do if there was more time
+- Fix the known issues above
+- Host the api/webpage on Azure for easier demo purposes
+- Add more features: like modifing tasks
+- Separate each tenant into separate schemas or databases, if necessary for tenant isolation
+---

 ## Bonus: Azure / CI-CD notes